 At Dolman Law Group, we strive to stand out amongst the crowd by offering top-tier legal services to each client we represent.
-Below are some facts that set us apart from other personal injury law firms:
+Below are some facts that set our firm and Boston car accident lawyers apart from other law firms:

-- Our car accident lawyers have a combined 115 plus years of experience handling personal injury claims.
+- Our car accident attorneys have a combined 115+ years of experience handling a wide array of car accident claims.

-- We have handled over 10,000 car accident and injury claims.
+- We have handled over 10,000 car accident and injury cases.

 - We have recovered over $175 million for our clients.